KLGA-FM

-KLGA-FM (92.7 FM) is a radio station broadcasting an adult contemporary format.
-Licensed to serve Algona, Iowa, United States, the station is currently owned by A2Z Broadcasting, LLC.
+KLGA-FM (92.7 MHz) is a radio station broadcasting an adult contemporary format.
+Licensed to serve Algona, Iowa, United States, the station is currently owned by Bernadette Merrill, through licensee A2Z Broadcasting, LLC.

 History

 The station was first licensed on March 31, 1971.

 The station features longtime Morning Host and Farm Director Al Lauck, News with Brian Wilson and Sports with Marc Grandi.
-They provide sports news, local news, and other relevant items.
+It provides sports news, local news, and other relevant items.